 Why does DVR do a State Plan?

-The State Plan describes all of DVR's goals, priorities, partnerships, and activities
+The State Plan is made up of a series of attachments which describe DVR's goals, priorities, strategies, and other activities.

 The 2014 State Plan update is in effect from October 2013 through September 2014 and will be updated annually.

 Below are the sections that make up DVR’s current 2014 State Plan.